maxzhang666/Stars/README.md

 *   [zsviczian/obsidian-excalidraw-plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) - A plugin to edit and view Excalidraw drawings in Obsidian

-*   [metorial/mcp-containers](https://github.com/metorial/mcp-containers) - Metorial MCP Containers - Containerized versions of hundreds of MCP servers 📡 🧠
+*   [metorial/metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀

 *   [yikart/AiToEarn](https://github.com/yikart/AiToEarn) - Let's use AI to Earn!